 Faculty of Social Sciences

-- Political Philosophy Research Seminar (taught by the Department of Philosophy)
+- Political Philosophy Research Seminar

 - Global Justice

 What are the demands of justice at the global level?
 On this module we will examine this question from the perspective of analytic, Anglo-American political philosophy.
 We will start by looking at some debates about the nature of global justice, such as whether justice demands the eradication of global inequalities.
 We will then turn to various questions of justice that arise at the global level, potentially including: how jurisdiction over territory might be justified; whether states have a right to exclude would-be immigrants; whether reparations are owed for past international injustices such as colonialism; and how to identify responsibilities for combating global injustice.30 credits

 Law is a pervasive feature of modern societies and governs most aspects of our lives.
 This module is about some of the philosophical questions raised by life under a legal system.
 The first part of the module investigates the nature of law.
 Is law simply a method of social control?
 For example, the group calling itself Islamic State issued commands over a defined territory and backed up these commands with deadly force.
 Was that a legal system?
 Or is law necessarily concerned with justice?
 Do legal systems contain only rules or do they also contain underlying principles?
 Is “international law” really law?30 credits